Dong Zhiming: Contributions and recognition

 Dong is considered an instrumental part of the reason that China has such an array of known stegosaurid species.
-In the 2012 textbook The Complete Dinosaur (co-authored by researchers M. K. Brett-Surman, Thomas R. Holtz Jr., and James O. Farrow), Dong and his mentor Yang Zhongjian are praised for their efforts to advance palaeontology's understanding of stegosaurids:
+In the 2012 textbook The Complete Dinosaur (co-authored by researchers M. K. Brett-Surman, Thomas R. Holtz Jr., and James O. Farlow), Dong and his mentor Yang Zhongjian are praised for their efforts to advance palaeontology's understanding of stegosaurids:

 Although the fossil record of stegosaurs for most of Asia is very fragmentary (Averianov et al. 2007; Maidment 2010), that of the People's Republic of China is the longest and most diverse (see Dong 1990, 1992; Olshevsky and Ford 1993; Galton and Upchurch 2004; Maidment et al. 2008; Maidment 2010).
 A partial skeleton of Chialingosaurus was described by Chung Chien Young (1958) from the Shangshaximiao Formation of Sichuan and, thanks to the efforts of Zhimin Dong, additional parts of this skeleton plus skeletons of two additional genera, Chungkingosaurus and Tuojiangosaurus, are also known (Dong et al. 1983; Peng et al. 2005).

 One of Dong's co-leaders on the China-Canada Dinosaur Project, Dale Russell, once claimed that Dong was the best fossil hunter he'd ever met, saying:

 On any day of collecting, Dong will have two or three times as many as anyone else.

 The metriacanthosaurid Sinraptor dongi, discovered during the China-Canada Dinosaur Project, was named for Dong Zhiming in 1994.

+In January 2025, a statue in honor of Dong Zhiming was erected at the Lufeng Dinosaur Valley of Yunnan.

-Personal life
+Personal life and death

 While working as a surveyor in southwest China in the late 1960s, Dong married IVPP palaeoanthropologist Chen Dezhen.
-The two have two adult children who were raised by their grandparents while Dong and Chen pursued their careers.
+The two had two adult children who were raised by their grandparents while Dong and Chen pursued their careers.
 The couple lived in an apartment on the IVPP campus in Beijing before retiring to Yunnan in 2008.

+Dong died on 20 October 2024, at the age of 87.